Mishalzeera/the-money-manager/README.md

 ### Create An Admin Profile

 This (also very handy) page was made right before the app is to be shared with the mentor and friends for feedback.
-This allows the author access to delete any account with all its associated data, as it is difficult to keep track of everyones bits and pieces.
+This allows me access to delete any account with all its associated data, as it is difficult to keep track of everyones bits and pieces.
 An admin.html page was made that shows only when "admin" is logged in.
 From the admin dashboard, the admin can enter the name